mongodb/laravel-mongodb/README.md

 $users = User::whereIn('age', [16, 18, 20])->get();
 ```

-When using `whereNotIn` objects will be returned if the field is non existent.
+When using `whereNotIn` objects will be returned if the field is non-existent.
 Combine with `whereNotNull('age')` to leave out those documents.

 **whereBetween**